Martin Romualdez: Role in the Marcos–Duterte rift

 Romualdez was instrumental in the deepening rift between the Marcos and Duterte families.
 Under Romualdez's watch, the House denied Vice President and Education Secretary Sara Duterte's requests for confidential funds that could be used for the Education department's proposed Reserve Officers' Training Corps program but swiftly passed the same funds for the Office of the President; this led Sara's father and former President Rodrigo Duterte to allege a connivance between Romualdez and the leftist Makabayan bloc in stripping Sara of confidential funds.
 Rodrigo Duterte criticized the House as the "most rotten institution" in the country and demanded an audit of the House under Romualdez; Duterte's comments offended some House members including Romualdez, prompting the House to issue a loyalty check resolution in support of Romualdez.
 Shortly after, the House expelled Duterte's political allies former president and Representatives Gloria Macapagal-Arroyo and Isidro Ungab as Deputy House Speakers for failing to sign the resolution.
 Several House members of Duterte's party, PDP–Laban, later party-switched, mostly to the Romualdez-led Lakas-CMD, In late November 2023, reports circulated that some House members want Vice President Sara impeached.
 The House later began tackling at least three house resolutions filed separately by the Makabayan bloc, House Human Rights Panel chairperson Bienvenido Abante Jr. and 1-Rider Partylist Rep. Ramon Rodrigo Gutierrez, and Albay 1st District Rep. Edcel Lagman urging the Marcos administration to cooperate with the International Criminal Court's investigation into Duterte's war on drugs; Romualdez denied prioritizing the measures.

 A month later, the National Telecommunications Commission imposed a 30-day suspension on SMNI, a media network which hosted Rodrigo Duterte's platform Gikan sa Masa, Para sa Masa, after the House adopted a resolution filed by PBA Partylist Representative Margarita Nograles, who claimed that the network was propagating false information.
 Two hosts of another SMNI talk show, Laban Kasama ang Bayan, were detained and cited in contempt by the House after one of its hosts–Jeffrey Celiz–refused to reveal his source for his claim that Romualdez had 1.8 billion worth of travel funds.

-Amid the feud between the Marcos and Duterte clans in late April 2023, Romualdez said the House will probe into an agreement Duterte made during his presidency with Chinese President Xi Jinping.
+Amid the feud between the Marcos and Duterte clans in late April 2023, Romualdez said the House will probe into an agreement Duterte made during his presidency with Chinese leader Xi Jinping.
 Under the agreement, Duterte agreed to maintain the "status quo" in the South China Sea to avoid escalating a war.
 Political analyst Ronald Llamas said the probe was engineered by President Bongbong Marcos as a "political payback" to Duterte's verbal attacks and to reduce Duterte's political influence ahead of the 2025 midterm elections.